Why Loop?

 Loop launches as a hybrid solution capable of offering high leverage on ETH yields with favorable long-term interest rates for aligned borrowers.

 The collateral in the Loop protocol comprises Pendle LRT LP tokens.
-While other protocols like Silo utilize PTs, LP tokens offer a more attractive proposition.
-This unique choice allows participants to benefit simultaneously from both Yield and Points without compromise.
+While other protocols like Silo utilize PTs, LP tokens offer a unique proposition.
+They allow participants to earn both Yield and Points without compromise.
 The underlying Pendle LP tokens themselves generate substantial yield, enabling the accrual of both points and yield effectively.

 The lending process within the Loop protocol is enhanced by the receipt token lpETH.
 Drawing inspiration from the Ethena model, which uses USDe instead of direct USDT lending, lpETH aims to be a high-yielding ETH derivative.